-Nvidia CEO Jensen Huang predicts $200B market for Vera CPU in AI agents
+Nvidia CEO Jensen Huang bets Vera can unlock a $200B market for software agents

 Nvidia's new purpose-built CPU line targets autonomous AI workloads, with implications rippling across decentralized compute and on-chain AI agent projects.